 As the parasympathetic nerve, III innervates the two circular muscles (ciliary muscle and sphincter pupillae (Fig. 4-44)) by way of the ciliary ganglion. ¡°Ciliary¡± ganglion is named after the ¡°ciliary¡± muscle.

 The outermost layer of the eyeball is the sclera and cornea.
 Since the white sclera is opaque, the ciliary body and choroid are not observable from the outside (Figs. 4-42,43).

 In the meantime, since the cornea is transparent, the iris and pupil are observable from the outside.
 The color of the iris depends on one¡¯s race and ethnic group, but everyone¡¯s pupil is black because the inside of everyone¡¯s eyeball is dark without flashing (Figs. 4-42,43).

 A transparent fluid called the aqueous humor exists between the cornea and the lens (Fig. 4-43).
 In case of glaucoma, pressure of the aqueous humor is increased.
 Then the aqueous humor may mechanically exert excessive pressure on II behind the eyeball leading to blindness.

 The space posterior to the lens is filled with another clear fluid called vitreous humor.
 This vitreous humor keeps the lens and retina in their places (Fig. 4-43).

-Structures, through which light passes, should be made clear.
+Structures, through which light passes, should be clear.
 These structures are cornea, aqueous humor, lens, and vitreous humor (Fig. 4-43).
-A frequent and serious problem, opaque lens, is a disease called cataract.
+Opaque lens is a frequent and serious disease called cataract.